 How The World Celebrated Social Media Day 2013

-Yesterday, social media enthusiasts all over the world participated in a variety of events to celebrate social media, including business networking, google hangouts, educational panels, training sessions and social gatherings.
+Yesterday, social media enthusiasts all over the world participated in a variety of events to celebrate Social Media Da, including business networking, google hangouts, educational panels, training sessions and social gatherings.
 Meetups took place across six continents — in some instances bringing hundreds or even thousands of people together.
 Some places, like the Philippines, even took the entire weekend to celebrate.

 Mashable launched Social Media Day in 2010 as a way to recognize the digital revolution happening around the world.
 Last year, hundreds of meetups involving thousands of people took place across the globe, and so far a number of U.S. cities and states have officially declared June 30 as Social Media Day.